influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/backoff.md

 withDuration(duration)
 ```

-Duration is the amount to back off.
-Default unit is seconds, but could also be a duration (e.g. "2m", "1h")
+"Duration is the amount to back off.
+Default unit is seconds, but could also be a duration (e.g. \"2m\", \"1h\")"

 ### fn withFactor